alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

         Use the drop down to look at your new branch Check your files were successfully added
         Click ‘Create merge request’
-        Make sure it says ‘into master’
+        Underneath 'New merge request' click 'Change branches' Set the source branch to the branch you just made, and the target branch to 'master' Click 'Compare branches and continue'
+        Write something in the 'Title (required)' box (e.g., 'Anya merging to Master') Ignore all of the options and scroll to the bottom Click 'Create merge request'

-11. On the GitLab website, check your merge wouldn’t damage the rest of the code… [I can’t remember exactly what it said but something like…] Click ‘Resolve conflicts’
+11. On the GitLab website, check your merge wouldn’t damage the rest of the code… Open your merge request
+        If it says 'Merge blocked':
+                Click 'Resolve conflicts'
-        View it in ‘Interactive mode’ and ‘Side by Side’ mode Review the differences, and click either ‘Use their code’ or ‘Use our code’ Click ‘Merge Pull Request’
+                Make sure 'Side-by-side' and 'Interactive mode' are selected Review the differences, and click either ‘Use their code’ or ‘Use our code’ (Remember there may have been changes to the code since you last downloaded it)
+                At the bottom, click 'Commit to source branch' Wait until it says 'Ready to merge!'
-        Click ‘Confirm’
+        Click 'Merge'

 12. If you want to check this didn't damage anything - download the team's code again and check it works